 To further simplify discussion, we lump investors into three groups.
-The wealth for each member of the three groups of investors are 1, 4 and 9 respectively.
-The first group is the uninformed small investors; the second group is moderately informed midsized investors and the third group is the highly informed large investors.
+The representative wealth for each member of the three groups of investors are 1, 4 and 9 respectively.
 The proportions of three groups of investors are determined by maximum entropy principle (Jaynes, 1957) with the constraints on total wealth